Occoneechee Council

-The Occoneechee Council (421) of the Boy Scouts of America serves some 8,200 youths and 4,600 adults in central North Carolina, USA.
-The Occoneechee Council is the largest Boy Scout council in North Carolina and serves Chatham, Cumberland, Durham, Franklin, Granville, Harnett, Lee, Moore, Orange, Vance, Wake and Warren counties.
+The Occoneechee Council (421) of Scouting America serves some 8,200 youths and 4,600 adults in central North Carolina, US.
+The Occoneechee Council is the largest Scouting America council in North Carolina and serves Chatham, Cumberland, Durham, Franklin, Granville, Harnett, Lee, Moore, Orange, Vance, Wake and Warren counties.
 These twelve counties are divided into four districts.
 Besides providing administrative support for Scout troops in their council area, they also maintain three large campgrounds.

 History

 In 1921, the Raleigh Council was formed.
 In 1925, it changed its name to the Wake County Council (421).
 In 1925, the Durham County Council (696) was formed.
 In 1925, the Walter Hines Page Council (423) was formed.
 In 1929, Wake County (421), Durham County (696), and Walter Hines Page (423) merged to become the Occoneechee Council (421).

 Organization

 The Council headquarters is located in Raleigh, North Carolina, in the Highwoods Office Complex.
 Occoneechee Council operates three year-round camping properties, available for use by the units and districts of the Council and non-Scouting groups.
 The Occoneechee Scout Reservation, which includes Camp Durant and Camp Reeves, is a 2400 acre wilderness property in Moore County.
 Camp Campbell, a primitive camping facility, is located on Kerr Lake in Virginia.

 The Council derives its name from the Occaneechi Indian tribe, a band of the Saponi Nation, which lived throughout the North Carolina Piedmont and still maintains a community in Hillsbourough, a town served by the Occoneechee Council.

 The twelve counties that comprise the Occoneechee Council are divided into four districts as of 2021.
 Each district is led by a volunteer District Chairman, a volunteer District Commissioner and a professional District Executive, employed by the Occoneechee Council.
 The districts of the Occoneechee Council are organized as follows: